Skip to main content

 A common protocol involves weekly intramuscular injections of Testosterone Cypionate (typically 200mg/ml).
 This method provides a steady release of the hormone, mimicking the body’s natural rhythm more closely than less frequent administrations.

 To maintain the body’s natural testosterone production and preserve fertility, TRT protocols often incorporate additional medications.
-Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the to release LH and FSH, thereby supporting testicular function.
+Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release LH and FSH, thereby supporting testicular function.
 Another component, Anastrozole, an aromatase inhibitor, is typically prescribed as an oral tablet twice weekly.

 This medication helps to block the conversion of testosterone into estrogen, which can become elevated during TRT and lead to side effects such as gynecomastia or fluid retention.
 In some cases, Enclomiphene may be included to specifically support LH and FSH levels, further promoting endogenous testosterone synthesis.